 Benjamin Franklin once famously wrote,“In this world nothing can be said to be certain, except death and taxes”(1).
 But if you own a several year old car, you can also add “car repair” to that short list.
 Sometimes, those necessary repairs can be quite costly and buying a new car isn’t always the best or cheapest option.
 So how do you pay to have your car repaired if you don’t have the cash on hand to do it?
 Getting an auto repair loan is one option that not a lot of people think about – but it can be a money saving idea, in the long run, especially if not having transportation could cause you to lose your job.

 Also known as a signature loan, this kind of loan doesn’t usually require any collateral.
 When mulling over what kind of loan you want to try to apply for, look at the value of your car and how much you still owe on it.
 Once you’ve decided on the kind of loan you want to take out, it’s time to gather up all your supporting information to bring to your lender of choice.

-Doing Your Homework
+1. Do Your Homework

 Once you’ve decided on what lender you want to go with, make an appointment to talk to a loan officer.
 Bring along your repair estimate and any additional documentation they’ll require you to bring to consider the loan.
 Some will ask to see your last few check stubs to ensure you’re in a position to make regular payments on your auto repair loan.